WPRDC/data-guide/docs/privacy.md

 - access and retention policies, and
 - applicable laws and policies governing the data.

-###2.
-Eliminate Unnecessary Collection and Retention of PII
+####  Eliminate Unnecessary Collection and Retention of PII
 Organizations shouldn't collect PII unless the information is essential.
 Where feasible, governments can also reduce the risk of a PII breach by eliminating unnecessary copies of data containing PII.

-###3.
-Develop Information Security Policies and Procedures
+#### Develop Information Security Policies and Procedures
 Local governments can reduce the risk of a breach of PII by developing and applying policies and procedures for data security, access, and management throughout the life cycle of data.
 Additional protections that can be adopted by local governments include developing information retention schedules, storage, and disposal procedures.
 It's a good practice to document these processes, reference them in matadata, and share them with others in the organization.

-###5.
-Develop policies and procedures for managing a breach
+#### Develop policies and procedures for managing a breach
 Organizations can limit consequences by developing a breach management plan that outlines policies and procedures for managing a breach, and staff that should be involved in the response.
 Responses to breaches should be proactive, timely, and efficient.
 The breach management plan can include a timeline of breach responses policies and procedures.
 If a breach is suspected, the response team should clearly investigate details associated with the breach, including an estimate of the number of individuals potentially affected, the likelihood the information will be used to cause harm, and the severity of the consequences.
 The breach management plan should also include communication protocols for internal audiences, the media, and individuals that may have been directly affected.

-###6 Create Education and Training Programs
+#### Create Education and Training Programs
 Education and training can help individual staff and the organization take appropriate measures to reduce the risk of a confidentiality breach.
 Educational materials could include a definition of PII, and a description of applicable privacy laws, regulations, and policies.
 Training can cover data management plans and practices, and can also address actions to take in response to a breach.

-###7.
-Be Transparent
+#### Be Transparent
 Sharing information on open data plans and policies can result in valuable feedback to the data publisher.
 This information can be used to develop publication priorities, educate data users, and enhance efforts to protect privacy.
+Also share information on what was done to protect sensitive information in the metadata...

-###8.
-Establish Periodic Reviews of PII Policies and Procedures
+#### Establish Periodic Reviews of PII Policies and Procedures
 Legal and legislative standards, security controls, information technology, and the information itself will all change over time.
 Maintaining effective practices to protect PII will require a commitment to routinely revisiting internal policies and procedures.